craftcms/docs/docs/4.x/dev/controller-actions.md

 ### Success

+Successful responses are mostly handled via the <craft4:craft\web\Controller::asModelSuccess()> or [asSuccess()](craft4:craft\web\Controller::asSuccess()) methods.

 #### After a GET Request

-Craft’s response to a GET request varies based on whether it included an `Accept: application/json` header—and the substance of that response will differ greatly from action to action.
+Craft’s response to a GET request varies based on whether it included an `Accept: application/json` header—and the substance of the response will differ greatly from action to action.

 #### After a POST Request

 Successful POST requests will often culminate in a [flash](#flashes) being set (under the `notice` key) and a 300-level redirection.

-Some routes make this redirection configurable (<config4:passwordSuccessPath> or <config4:activateAccountSuccessPath>, for instance)—but you can always override the default by sending a hashed `redirect` param with your request.
+Some routes make this redirection configurable (<config4:passwordSuccessPath> or <config4:activateAccountSuccessPath>, for instance)—but sending a hashed `redirect` param with your request will always take precedence.

 ::: tip
 The [`redirectInput()`](./functions.md#redirectinput) function takes the guesswork out of rendering this input.